renjing33/PEZy-Miner/README.md

 This is the official repository for the paper [*PEZy-Miner: An artificial intelligence driven approach for the discovery of plastic-degrading enzyme candidates*](TODO: add the http link once the manuscript is published).

-To use PEZy-Miner to mine any customized dataset for the top-ranked enzyme/plastic pairs, you will need everything in this repository.
+To use PEZy-Miner to mine any customized dataset for the top-ranked enzyme/plastic pairs, you will need everything in this repository, with detailed instruction below.

 ## 1. Prepare your data